nielssorensen/OpenEmu-wiki/Next-Version.md

 - Button cells with borders do not honour attributed string titles, can be fixed by drawing button titles ourselves, or maybe we just wait for the next dp

 ### Misc
+- Fix grid view, click on a game a couple of times can launch it twice
 - Add info on cheats to save state plist (also advance state version in plist)
 - Rewrite grid using OpenGL and CG renderers
  - image shadows can be drawn by using a pre-rendered 9 part image